 - Cache Size

 A computer processor cache is used to reduce the average time to access memory.
 Like RAM (Random Access Memory, another component in the computer) the cache stores copies of data most frequently used by the processor to speed up the time it takes to process instructions.
 The larger the CPU cache, the more information the processor can access quicker meaning a faster computer.

 - Socket type

-Overclocking is the process of increasing the work load capability’s of a computer processor to improve performance.
-Popular with gamers, overclocking is achieved by altering the computer bios to tell the processor to faster than the manufactures deem recommended.
-One disadvantage of overclocking your computer can be the increased heat out put of your processor.
+Overclocking is the process of increasing the workload capability of a computer processor to improve performance.
+Popular with gamers, overclocking is achieved by altering the computer bios to tell the processor to faster than the manufacturers deem recommended.
+One disadvantage of overclocking your computer can be the increased heat output of your processor.
 To ensure you don’t damage your computer, you will need improved cooling and ventilation inside the case to ensure the CPU doesn’t exceed to recommended operating temperature (set out by the manufacture).
 You also might void the warranty with the CPU manufacture.

 To conclude, when looking to buy a new computer processor, you will need to consider the points above.
 While all of the information above is relevant, the most important factors to consider are the amount of number of cores and the clock speed of the processor.
 If you look for a processor with multiple cores and a high clock speed, you will be sure to buy a decent CPU